goldsmiths-computational-arts/third.goldcomparts.show/README.md

 This spreadsheet contains

  - `name`  (student name)
- - `otherName`  (artistic name if applicable)
+ - `otherName`  (artistic name/pseudonym if applicable)
  - `years`  (student year)
  - `website`  (link to student website - include https to avoid bugs)
- - `youtube`  (link to student YouTube channel - just the ID, not the whole link)
+ - `youtube`  (link to student YouTube channel - just the ID (e.g. UCyMuew7W4dImCTaw-KRxjkQ), not the whole link.
+If you paste the whole URL you will see it duplicated on the live site)
- - `vimeo`  (link to student Vimeo channel - just the user ID, not the whole link)
+ - `vimeo`  (link to student Vimeo channel - just the user ID (e.g. user1010101), not the whole link.
+If you paste the whole URL you will see it duplicated on the live site)
- - `twitch`  (link to student Twitch channel - just the user ID, not the whole link)
+ - `twitch`  (link to student Twitch channel - just the user ID, not the whole link.
+If you paste the whole URL you will see it duplicated on the live site)
- - `facebook`  (link to student Facebook page - just the user ID, not the whole link)
+ - `facebook`  (link to student Facebook page - just the user ID (e.g. JaneMo), not the whole link.
+If you paste the whole URL you will see it duplicated on the live site)
- - `instagram`  (link to student Instagram account - just the user ID, not the whole link)
+ - `instagram`  (link to student Instagram account - just the user ID (e.g. @010101), not the whole link)
  - `slug`  (student name in slug format for URL)
  - `username`  (student Goldsmiths username - e.g. aaaaa001).